×

 • Emails are usually shorter than letters but longer than texts.

-• Emails are not as urgent (important, requires immediate attention) as speaking to someone in person or calling them on the phone.
+• Emails are not as urgent (they don’t require immediate attention) as speaking to someone in person or calling them on the phone.

-• An email will look differently depending on who you’re writing to.
+• An email will look different depending on who you’re writing to.
 Just like when you speak, emails use different language for different recipients.

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.